What is panic disorder?

 When it comes to panic attacks, professional treatment and therapy can make a big difference.
 But there are many things you can do to help yourself, too:

 - Learn about panic.
-Simply knowing more about panic can go a long way towards relieving your distress.
+Simply knowing more about panic can go a long way toward relieving your distress.

 - Avoid smoking and caffeine.
 Smoking and caffeine can provoke panic attacks in people who are susceptible.